-'Whatever are the outcomes/eigenvalues a, b of the first two measurements (and whatever probabilities our theory may ascribe to them), the third measurement (i.e. the final = second measurement A) is bound/certain to give the same outcome/eigenvalue as the first one did: a' = a'.
+'Whatever are the outcomes/eigenvalues a, b of the first two measurements (and whatever probabilities our theory may ascribe to them), the third measurement (i.e. the final = second measurement of A) is bound/certain to give the same outcome/eigenvalue as the first one did: a' = a'.

-So let us say that A and B are co-measurable iff: measuring B does not disturb the measurement of A in this operational sense, and vice versa; that is: also, measuring A does not disturb the measurement of B (i.e. in an obvious notation, we must have: b' = b).
+So let us say that A and B are co-measurable iff: measuring B does not disturb the measurement of A in this operational sense, and vice versa.
+Here, 'vice versa' means that also, measuring A does not disturb the measurement of B. That is, we must have, in an obvious notation: b' = b.

-Then it is easy to connect this definition of co-measurability to commutation of operators for finite dimensional Hilbert space, if we also say that measurement processes are described by the elementary Projection Postulate, i.e. the postulate that a measurement of the system, in any state (vector) ψ , for the quantity represented by A
+Then it is easy to connect this definition of co-measurability to commutation of operators for finite dimensional Hilbert space, if we also say that measurement processes are described by the elementary Projection Postulate, i.e. the postulate that a measurement of the system, in any state (vector) ψ , for the quantity represented by A: